-A sprawling investigation: What we know so far about the Capitol riot suspects
+Analysis | A sprawling investigation: What we know so far about the Capitol riot suspects

 More than two dozen alleged members or supporters of the Proud Boys have been charged with committing crimes surrounding the Capitol riot.
 The group, whose Canadian chapter recently dissolved itself after being designated a terrorist organization by the Canadian government, has a reputation for engaging in street clashes with left-wing protesters.
 Such confrontations fuel the group’s social media appeal to young audiences online.

 The Proud Boys have been a major focus of the FBI’s Jan.
 6 investigation from the start, in part because videos of the violence showed their members using tactics — such as radio earpieces and discreet pieces of orange-colored tape — suggesting a degree of prior planning, according to law enforcement officials.
 But their embrace of live-streaming their own actions also provided some of the best evidence against those who have been charged.
 The leader of the Proud Boys, Enrique Tarrio, has said that his group’s members never planned to do anything other than attend a peaceful rally that day.
+(Tarrio himself was not in Washington on Jan.
+6, having been barred from entering the District by a judge after being accused of burning a Black Lives Matter banner at a local church.)

 Authorities accuse Joseph Biggs of leading a group of Proud Boys on a march around the Capitol before several members allegedly led some of the earliest and most aggressive efforts to charge police and smash windows and doors.
 Even though Biggs was unarmed and did not assault anyone, prosecutors say the Florida man played a key role in sparking the violence that unfolded.
-Prosecutors say Biggs forcibly entered the Capitol twice and reached the Senate chamber where then-Vice President Mike Pence had been presiding before lawmakers had to flee the mob.
+Prosecutors say Biggs forcibly entered the Capitol twice and reached the Senate chamber where Vice President Mike Pence had been presiding before lawmakers had to flee the mob.
 Biggs has pleaded not guilty.

 In contrast to the Proud Boys, extremism experts say, the Oath Keepers appeared more disciplined on Jan.
 6, with members at times moving in unison together through the crowd, often wearing tactical vests and helmets.
 A self-styled militia founded in 2009, the group recruits current and former military and law enforcement members to join and help it prepare for its apocalyptic vision of the U.S. government careening toward totalitarianism.